-Efficient The differ markets information require derives from adaptation. a belief in
+Efficient markets require adaptation.

 Both allocation methods are consistent with optimizing risk-adjusted return.
 The difference is the focus: the long-term averages or the current market information.
 Even this distinction is trivial because the long-term average derives from the short-term numbers.
 The reality is one of first principles and a belief in efficient markets.
 If the markets process information efficiently, then using the current data is a viable choice, which is the mechanism that drives risk parity.